MinervaRose/MinervaRose.github.io/docs/_posts/2021-03-05-honest-review-bologne-graphict.markdown

 ## Joseph Bologne, Chevalier de Saint-Georges, the Black Mozart

 Classical music has always been a part of my life.
 I started playing musical intruments before I could even read.
 The first concert I attended was the Symphony No.40 in G minor, K.550 by Wolfgang Amadeus Mozart.
 It took place in a Cathedral.
 I still remember how overwhelmed I felt, how the music took over the child that I was.
-I have been cherishing Mozart ever since.
+I have been cherishing the Viennese “school” ever since.

 Later on I was gifted books about Music History and read a line, above the Mozart entry, that stated, ***"Joseph Boulogne: Symphonies concertantes"***, not much really.
 But my curiosity was piqued.
 I was about eleven at the time, and this one line about a composer that I had never heard of felt like a Famous Five mystery.
 I remember asking my music theory teacher about him, and he said he did not know him.
 The next time I went to the music sheet store, I inquired, and the same answer was given to me.

 I filed that strange case in my brain attic.

-**30 years later, the mystery was solved!** I was reading the [Classic FM newsletter](https://www.classicfm.com/discover-music/periods-genres/film-tv/black-mozart-biopic-chevalier-de-saint-georges/), and saw his name again, and came to learn it was misspelled. *It's not Boulogne, it's Bologne.*
+**30 years later, the mystery was solved!** I was reading the [Classic FM newsletter](https://www.classicfm.com/discover-music/periods-genres/film-tv/black-mozart-biopic-chevalier-de-saint-georges/), and saw his name again, and upon extensive research, Icame to learn it was misspelled. *It's not Boulogne, it's Bologne.*

-I then listened to his music and I was shocked.
-It had a lot of Mozart's flair, but it dated from before Mozart!
+I then listened to the music he composed.
+Amazing.
+Enchanting, brilliant, superb, so much panache but not as over the top as Mozart.
+My musical brain was charmed and could not get enough.
+I could hear some of the motives composed by Mozart and probably representative of Mozart's time... but it dated from before Mozart.

 **Joseph Bologne, Chevalier de Saint-Georges**, was the [Black Mozart](https://www.wikiwand.com/en/Chevalier_de_Saint-Georges), a champion fencer, 18th-century amazing French prodigy.